laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 - **DEVICE.**: Device name passed to ``torch.device()`` to indicate where to perform machine learning operations, typically :toml:`"cpu"`, :toml:`"cuda"`, :toml:`"cuda:0"`...
 See :external:`Torch documentation <https://pytorch.org/docs/stable/tensor_attributes.html#torch.device>`. (default: empty string, automatic device selection).

+- **TORCH_COMPILE**.
+If set to :toml:`true`, all models will be compiled with :external:`torch.compile <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>`.
+This can make the software run faster but may not be compatible with all devices.
+It's especially recommended for modern NVIDIA GPUs (H100, A100, or V100).

 .. code-block:: toml

   threshold_early_stop_accumulation = 0.999
   maximal_images_per_animal = 3000
   device = ""
+  torch_compile = false

 File example
 ------------